chevere/docs/packages/throwable-handler.md

 ### shutdownErrorAsException

-Use function `Chevere\ThrowableHandler\shutdownErrorAsException` to register errors on shutdown.
+Use function `shutdownErrorAsException` to register errors on shutdown.

 👉 This will take care or register errors in shutdown by forwarding the error to the exception handler.